sharppy/SHARPpy/README.md

     conda install PySide

-After installing all the required Python packages for SHARPpy, you now install the SHARPpy package to your computer.
-You'll need to download it to your computer first.
+After installing all the required Python packages for SHARPpy, you now can install the SHARPpy package to your computer.
+You'll need to download it to your computer first and open up a command line prompt.
 You can download it as a ZIP file (link on the right) or clone the Git respository (you will need the git program) into a directory on your computer by typing this into your command line:

     git clone https://github.com/sharppy/SHARPpy.git